sunbeam-young/Houdini/houdini.md

 - **Typed OM API**: We have all had to deal with splitting up strings to remove the ‘px’ so that we can get an integer value of a style.
 Typed OM takes care of all these values with this object-based API for working with CSS values in JavaScript.
 - **Properties & Values API**: Provides an API for defining CSS properties and giving them a type, behavior and default value.
 Very useful when paired with other APIs in this collection.
 - **AnimationWorklet**: This will solve the messy solution of watching for events such as scrolling and mouse movement inside the same thread that your UI is running.
 Enhancing user experience in a nifty API.
-- **Layout API**: My personal favorite.
-Build your own layouts, reinvent flexbox and grid and implement it all with one CSS style added.
+- **Layout API**: Build your own layouts, reinvent flexbox and grid and implement it all with one CSS style added.
 - **Parser API**: Make your own DOM element types such as `<color>` and have them do whatever you want to their children.
 - **Font Metrics API**: Exposing some font data to you in a digestible form which give you a lot more control over text in your application.